-Surveys are the most common way of quantifying organizational climate. the climate of an organization can be measured by surveying organization members questions that attempt to measure the current climate of the organization.
-By surveying your organization’s climate, you are able to evaluate the impact of human resource strategies.
+Surveys are the most common way of quantifying organizational climate.
+By surveying organization members with questions that attempt to measure the current climate of the organization, you will be able to evaluate the current state of the workplace and determine how to best implement human resource strategies to improve on it.

 Aspects of climate that influence the performance of specific sets of behaviors and outcomes can be measured.
 Software such as ProSky can allow you to send out pulse surveys to measure the climate and get feedback from your employees on how they feel about different projects and procedures.
 By gathering this information, you can gain insight into problems that may arise and quickly address them before they become an issue.

 The climate of an organization is open to change frequently and can be shaped by the upper management of an organization.
 The responsibility of measuring and improving the work climate falls on the CHRO and the HR department as a part of continuous performance management and organizational development.
 It is their role to improve the climate and keep the organization healthy.
 Below are some ways in which HR and management can directly affect the climate.

 1. Establish Clear Organizational Structure

 Your company climate will benefit and improve with the proper organizational structure.
 If everyone knows their roles and expected responsibilities, they will be more effective at their jobs.